What We Do

 The Junior League organizes and manages many events, volunteer opportunities and fundraisers throughout the year.
 Because our League is volunteer-based, every dollar earned through these efforts is allocated back to our community projects or to training and education of our members.

 To fulfill our focus of women building better communities, the Junior League is committed to supporting organizations in the Kalamazoo community through its annual granting program.
 We specifically support organizations that focus on the well-being of women and children in our community.

 Our grant application is now available!
-If you are interested in applying for a grant please download the application HERE and return it to email@example.com by the deadline specified on the application.
-The Junior League is excited to be able to support our community through granting again this year and will have $4,000 available to grant to community organizations.
+If you are interested in applying for a grant please click HERE (app link will be live 10/14/19) to download the application.
+Return the completed application to email@example.com by the deadline specified on the application.
+The Junior League is excited to be able to support our community through granting again this year and will have $7,500 available to grant to community organizations.

 Current Community Involvement

 These are just a few examples of how we are currently helping the Kalamazoo community: